 Winter is the season when people in cold regions rely most on home insulation because winter presents the greatest need – both physically and financially.
-The thing is, you have to think correctly about insulation if you want to make wise upgrade decisions.
-Break free of the four most popular insulation myths and you’ll be warmer, wiser and wealthier.
+The thing is, you have to think correctly about insulation in the off-season if you want to make wise upgrade decisions.
+Break free of the four most popular insulation myths and you’ll be warmer, wiser and wealthier by the time cold weather rolls around again.
+Insulation makes homes more comfortable during hot weather, too.

 Insulation Myth#1: R values accurately reflect real-world energy performance